 - Gores Holdings IV, Inc., a SPAC sponsored by an affiliate of The Gores Group, in its $16.1 billion business combination with United Wholesale Mortgage, LLC (UWM).

-- Consortium advisor to Brookfield Business Partners L.P. in, together with Caisse de dépôt et placement du Québec and other institutional partners, the $13.2 billion acquisition of Johnson Controls’ Power Solutions.
+- Consortium advisor to Brookfield Business Partners L.P., together with Caisse de dépôt et placement du Québec and other institutional partners, in the $13.2 billion acquisition of Johnson Controls’ Power Solutions.

 - Bain Capital in its acquisition of a 60% stake in Kantar Media.

-- Advent International in the $3 billion merger of its portfolio companies Clearent LLC and Transaction Services Group Limited to form Xplor Technologies; in its $350 million sale of The Coffee Bean & Tea Leaf; and Noosa Yoghurt, LLC in its merger with Sovos Brands.
+- Advent International in the $3 billion merger of its portfolio companies Clearent LLC and Transaction Services Group Limited to form Xplor Technologies; its $350 million sale of The Coffee Bean & Tea Leaf; and Noosa Yoghurt, LLC in its merger with Sovos Brands.

 - HawkEye 360, Inc., in its Series B investment round, led by Airbus and existing investors Razor’s Edge Ventures, Allied Minds and Shield Capital Partners.

 - PSG in its acquisitions of BoldLeads.com, Inc. and Propertybase GmbH; as lead investor in a minority investment in Impact Holdings, Inc.; and its significant investment in Boston Logic Technology Partners, Inc.

 - Providence Equity Partners in its acquisition of TimeClock Plus.

 - TPG Growth, as lead investor, in a $300 million Series C funding round for MX Technologies, Inc.